info201a-w21/project-bryson716/README.md

 > Creating map of mental health facilities in the U.S.

 **Visual 2 (Nina)**
-> Creating visual (TBD) of mental illness in tech and/or mental illness among unemployed.
+> Creating a stacked bar chart of the mental illness among the unemployed and education

 **Visual 3 (Morgan)**
 > Creating bar graph of common mental illnesses among different races/ethnicities.